damianham/jooxe/README.md

 If you now open a browser web page at http://hello.example.com you will see the output from the hello app.

-The example apps use various concepts and could be helpful to illustrate how MEAN apps work.
+The example apps use various concepts and could be helpful to illustrate how MEAN and express apps work.
 One important point to note is that
 Mongoose models must be unique across all apps.
 So for example if you have an Article model in apps/angular and you want articles in another app then the model must be called something else, e.g. AutoArticle (for the auto app).